 Input: Alberto Alemanno, Jean Monnet Professor of Law and Politics of the European Union, HEC Paris, France

-Strategic Roundtable I focused on the quality of political leadership in Europe in the face of the pandemic, which is proving to be a stress test for governments and societies worldwide.
-And will not be the last crisis, but is probably only a foretaste of the effects of climate change.
-The participants discussed how crisis-proof our democracies are, what lessons we should learn from this, what reforms are needed to identify emerging threats in time in the future and how we can maintain cohesion and acceptance of societies in a state of emergency and prevent concrete problems like a pandemic, migration or climate change from becoming crises of democracy in the end.
+Covid will not be the last crisis, but probably only a foretaste of the effects of climate change.
+Participants discussed how crisis-proof our democracies are, what lessons we should learn from this, what reforms are needed to identify emerging threats in time in the future.
+And how we can preserve the cohesion and acceptance of societies in a state of emergency and prevent concrete problems such as a pandemic, migration or climate change from becoming crises of democracy in the end.

-A sentence by the Indian writer Arundhati Roy was quoted, according to which pandemics in history are always a moment of renewal and change and a break between the old and the new.
-So the question is whether we should see the COVID-19 pandemic as a portal, a gateway to the future.
-What did we see during the pandemic, what was and is wrong, what should be a thing of the past?
+In his input, Prof. Alberto Alemanno quoted the Indian writer Arundhati Roy, who wrote that pandemics in history are always a moment of renewal and change, a break between the old and the new.
+So the question is whether we should see the Covid19 pandemic as a portal, a gateway to the future.

 A major problem of (political) leadership almost everywhere in the world was the lack of speed in responding to the pandemic and the problems of adapting to these constantly new challenges that the virus brought to leaders, Alemanno said.
 The pandemic also made it clear, he said, that there was and still is a dramatic gap between the decisions of political leaders, the science and the way the science was communicated to people.
 But Covid also acted as a great catalyst, spurring creativity and implying opportunity.

-For a new kind of leadership, the important lesson follows that new leaders must be much more competent and better prepared for crises, that they must not only understand science but also be able to communicate it.
+For a new kind of leadership, the important lesson is that new leaders must be much more competent and prepared for crises, that they need not only to understand science but also to be able to communicate it.

-The assumption by some political leaders that solutions to the pandemic would lie at the national level only magnified the disaster.
+The assumption by some political leaders that solutions to the pandemic would lie at the national level magnified the disaster.
 The result was many national, disjointed, ineffective initiatives.
-One positive aspect of this was that it gave many citizens a better understanding and awareness of the need for transnational action and the benefits of European cooperation in crises.
-Thus, the pandemic has taught that cross-border cooperation can work and that cooperation in crisis situations like this is the right way to go.
+One positive aspect of this was that the pandemic taught us that cross-border cooperation can work and that cooperation in crisis situations like this is the right way to go.

-Therefore, when it comes to vital goods, which includes vaccines, but also energy, for example, we should go back to the idea of public goods, the procurement of which can be organised and achieved through joint action by different nations.
+Therefore, when it comes to vital goods, which includes vaccines, but also energy, for example, one should go back to the idea of public goods, the procurement of which could be organised and achieved through joint action by different nations.

-In this context, media play a key role in explaining and communicating upheavals and changes competently and credibly.
-Functioning journalism is more important than ever for this, but it must also be paid for.
-Therefore, the question arose whether information should not be regarded not as a commodity but as a public good that should be freely accessible, which, however, contradicts the traditional business models of media companies, which are functioning less and less well anyway.
+Functioning journalism and better access to trustworthy information are extremely important.
+However, journalism must also be paid for.
+Therefore, the question arose whether information should not be considered a public good that should be freely accessible, which, however, contradicts the traditional business models of media companies, which are functioning less and less well anyway.

 It was suggested that the role of the state should be brought back to the centre of the debate when it comes to financing journalism, as the upcoming changes are so complex that we need qualified information more than ever.